 Texas Businessman Sentenced for False Tax Returns, Fraud and Money Laundering

-On Oct.
-25, 2016, in Austin, Texas, Sean James Hager was sentenced to 42 months in prison, three years of supervised release and ordered to to pay restitution of $1,164,161 to Velocity Electronics and restitution of $368,611 to the IRS.
-During 2008-2011, Hager was employed by Austin-based Velocity Electronics, where he was responsible for purchasing computer parts for resale to Dell.
+On October 25, 2016, in Austin, Texas, Sean James Hager was sentenced to 42 months in prison, three years of supervised release and ordered to to pay restitution of $1,164,161 to Velocity Electronics and restitution of $368,611 to the IRS.
+According to court documents, during 2008-2011, Hager was employed by Austin-based Velocity Electronics, where he was responsible for purchasing computer parts for resale to Dell.
 Unbeknownst to Velocity, Hager also operated Echt Electronics, a company through which Hager acquired computer parts and sold them to Velocity at a significant mark up.
 Hager earned more than $1 million in profits from Echt during 2008-2011; however Hager failed to disclose to his tax return preparer the profit he earned through Echt.
 As a result, Hager’s income tax returns substantially understated his income and the amount of income tax he owed.

 Illinois Man Sentenced On Fraud and Money Laundering Charges

-On Oct.
-25, 2016, in St. Louis, Mo., Adam Bernaix, of Edwardsville, was sentenced to 37 months in prison and ordered to pay $427,713 in restitution to the victim of his crime.
-Bernaix earned approximately $350,000 through Trident Management Solutions, a company he created solely to bill companies doing business with his employer.
+On October 25, 2016, in St. Louis, Missouri, Adam Bernaix, of Edwardsville, was sentenced to 37 months in prison and ordered to pay $427,713 in restitution to the victim of his crime.
+According to court documents, Bernaix earned approximately $350,000 through Trident Management Solutions, a company he created solely to bill companies doing business with his employer.
 Bernaix submitted invoices for “services rendered” to companies doing business with his employer, Albert Arno, an HVAC contractor in St. Louis.
 Bernaix, as a project manager for Albert Arno, was able to mark up the invoices of Trident’s clients to Albert Arno so that his employer provided the extra money needed for Trident’s clients to pay their Trident bills.
 Bernaix employed his father-in-law at one point to perform occasional jobs but even after Trident’s sole employee left the company and Trident did absolutely nothing for its clients, Bernaix still sent Trident clients bills and marked up the client’s Albert Arno bills sufficiently to keep the money flowing to Trident.